Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   </div>

   <p class="project-summary">
-    This research focuses on developing statistical methods for differential equation modeling and learning, including parameter estimation and equation discovery, as well as differential-equation–based generative modeling.
+    This research focuses on developing statistical methods for differential equation modeling and learning, including parameter estimation and vector field inference, as well as differential-equation–based generative modeling and other related tasks.
   </p>

   <div class="project-figure">